FailAcademy/learning/html-css-essentials/adp-vancouver/_projects/01a-react-and-redux.md

 - [ ] Use ES2015 `import` and `export`
 - [ ] Contain components created using `React.Component`, `const`, or `function` only
 - [ ] Chain transformations with array methods (`.map`, `.filter`, etc.)
-- [ ] Use CSS modules for inline styles
 - [ ] Use React Lifecycle method where appropriate
 - [ ] Implement React Router to:
   - Use nested routes with a `Layout` component
-  - Implement a top-level `IndexRoute`
-  - Use three or more other routes
+  - Include Items, Profile, Login, and 404 routes
-  - Pass route params for filtering and sorting
+  - Use route params to display individual user profile information
-  - Wrap the `browserHistory` object
+  - Use the `Switch` component and `exact` prop appropriately
+  - Use browser history
 - [ ] Implement Redux to manage application state
-- [ ] Hook up [`react-router-redux`](https://github.com/reactjs/react-router-redux) sync routing with Redux DevTools
+- [ ] Hook up [`react-router-redux`](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-redux) sync routing with Redux DevTools
 - [ ] Implement "presentational" and "container" components appropriately throughout the application
 - [ ] Use [`react-redux`](https://github.com/reactjs/react-redux) `connect` to map state to props
-- [ ] Use `connect` to map dispatch to props
-- [ ] Add [`redux-logger`](https://github.com/evgenyrodionov/redux-logger) middleware during "development" mode
 - [ ] Add and use [`redux-thunk`](https://github.com/gaearon/redux-thunk) middleware for async dispatches
 - [ ] Reflect the designer's vision for the application's UI